DrupalSquad/traning-december18/README.md

 ### Task

+* Install *vim* editor inside a container with NGINX
-Deliver the *index.html* from this repo to a user via the NGINX container.
+* Deliver the *index.html* from this repo to a user via the NGINX container.